jronwalker/mag_figures/README.md

 $$f_i = {r_i \over T_j} * {L_m \over L_i}$$
 where: $f_i$ is the fractional abundance of contig i
 $r_i$ is the number of reads mapped to contig i
-$T_j$ is the total number of reads in a metagenome
+$T_j$ is the total number of reads in metagenome j
 $L_m$ is mean length of all contigs
 $L_i$ is the length of contig i
 ### How to generate the CoverM file